 CCSP is even harder compared to CCSK, so if you want to follow this path, I recommend you to start first with CCSK and then with CCSP, because attaining the CCSK certification first can also be substituted as one year of cloud security experience towards CCSP.

-The big difference between both certifications is the following: CCSK does not require to collect continuing professional education (CPE) points to keep your certification active, and you don’t have to pay renewal/membership fees as required for CCSP ($100/year, 90 CPE/3 years).
+The big difference between both certifications is the following: CCSK does not require collecting continuing professional education (CPE) points to keep your certification active, and you don’t have to pay renewal/membership fees as required for CCSP ($125/year, 90 CPE/3 years).
 If you are interested to have more details about both certifications, then I highly recommend checking the comparison article details here.

 CCSK exam overview